blakexcosta/Launchcode-Chapter-15-Studio/README.md

 If you can read your terminal window just fine and you haven’t added anything, then ignore this tip.

-Now, add a `.gitignore` file with `touch .gitignore`, containing the following information:
+Now, navigate back to your terminal, and inside your new git repository add a `.gitignore` file with `touch .gitignore`, and edit it so that it contains the following information:

     communication-log/communication-log/bin/*
     communication-log/communication-log/obj/*